vishalcjha/advent-2023/README.md

 How to mark a position visited was interesting.
 `visited_map : HashMap<(Direction, Coordinate, StepInThisDirection), CostSoFar>`
 now when key matches compare new possible CostSoFar.
 If lesser than current entry continue with path.
 Or abandon path.

+### Day 19
+With holiday season in swing, most likely will attempt first question.
+For second, will give max to 5 mins but that I know will not be enough.
+Happy Holidays :christmas_tree: